With-Fam/Hypersub-Authority/instructions.md

 - If both conditions are met, mint a new Party Card to the user.
 - Assign appropriate voting power to the newly minted Party Card.
 - Implement the functionality as demonstrated in the `./src/AddPartyCardsAuthority.sol` example file, adapted for the verification and minting process.
+- Use the `balanceOf` method in the hypersub subscription contract as demonstrated in `./src/TODO_HYPERSUB_CONTRACT.sol`.
+If the value is greater than zero, the user has an active hypersub membership and the minting process should succeed as long as they do not already have a Party Card for the party.

 ### 3.2 Remove Party Cards